CoffeeCodeAndCreatine/sillyStuffedAnimalStories/chapter_53/story.md

 <div style="page-break-after: always;"></div>

-The day before Cheddar decided a bath was needed.
+The day before, Cheddar decided a bath was needed.
 Cheddar was convinced this was the right thing to do, but was uneasy

 <div style="page-break-after: always;"></div>